Congratulations on being admitted to Syracuse Law! Please see below for your next steps.

 - Activate your Syracuse University NETID

-- Submit Commitment to Register Form – available in late spring
+- Submit Commitment to Register Form, available in the summer

 - Submit Final Degree-Bearing Transcript by July 1